Mrs Brown’s Boys actor Fiona O’Carroll announces split from co-star

 Fiona married Delany in 2006.

+In 2016, Mrs Brown’s Boys, which was once labelled “the worst sitcom ever made”, was voted the best British sitcom in a Radio Times poll.

-Mrs Brown’s Boys returns on Christmas Day at 10.20m on BBC One.
+The series returns on Christmas Day at 10.20m on BBC One.
+Find the highlights from the channel’s full festive schedule here.

 Register for free to continue reading